bisq-network/bisq-website/_posts/2019-02-18-bisq-dao-for-bitcoin-maximalists.md

 Here's a concrete example of how this mechanism allows traders to pay contributors without any central wallets.
 We use round numbers for simplicity.

 Developer does $1000 of work on Bisq software.
 He requests $1000 of BSQ, and includes 1000 satoshis with his request.
 DAO stakeholders vote to approve his request, coloring his 1000 satoshis into BSQ worth $1000.
-Traders buy this BSQ with $1000 of BTC, and then pay trading fees with it.
+Traders buy this BSQ with $1000 of BTC, and then use the BSQ to pay trading fees.

 BSQ is just a placeholder for a BTC payment until the other party is known.
 The DAO is just a mechanism for collective decision-making in the absence of a CEO.